giakinh0823/java-programming-tutorial/README.md

 # Java Programming Tutorial OOP Exercises
 # 1. Exercises on Classes
-1.1  An Introduction to Classes and Instances by Example - The Circle Class 1.2  Ex: Yet Another Circle Class
+1.1  An Introduction to Classes and Instances by Example - The Circle Class\n 1.2  Ex: Yet Another Circle Class
 1.3  Ex: The Rectangle Class
 1.4  Ex: The Employee Class